edwardlavender/Tools4ETS/README.md

 The `R` package
 [`prettyGraphics`](https://github.com/edwardlavender/prettyGraphics) was
-designed to complement `Tools4ETS` via the provision of tools for rapid time-series visualisation in relation to covariates, across factor levels (e.g. individuals) and timescales with `prettyGraphics::pretty_ts()` and an interactive R Shiny application (`prettyGraphics::vis_ts()`).
+designed to complement `Tools4ETS` via the provision of tools for rapid time series visualisation in relation to covariates, across factor levels (e.g. individuals) and timescales with `prettyGraphics::pretty_ts()` and an interactive R Shiny application (`prettyGraphics::vis_ts()`).